sbajamy/Music-Genre-Classification-Using-Audio-Spectrogram-Transformer/README.md

 ## Getting started
 Use git to clone the repository with the following command:
 `git clone https://github.com/taldatech/ee046211-deep-learning.git`
-If an ece046211 virtual environment is already installed on your machine, you can skip to the transformers package in the table below and go from there.
+If an ece046211 virtual environment is already installed on your machine, activate it(`conda activate deep_learn`), skip to the transformers package installation in the table below and continue from there.
 Else:
 1. Get Anaconda with Python 3, follow the instructions according to your OS (Windows/Mac/Linux) at: https://www.anaconda.com/download
 2. Create a new environment for the course and install packages from scratch: